torrios/cloud-native-go/README.md

 A "Pod" represents either a single container or set of containers but I believe that the best practice is to deploy a container per Pod.

 One way of deploying resources in Kubernetes is via a YAML configuration file.
-We a "Pod" we can use the
+For our "Pod" we can use the file,

 ```text
 k8s-pod.yml